ThomasChaffey/ThomasChaffey.github.io/index.md

 The mathematical property of *monotonicity* was born in the study of nonlinear circuits in the early 1960s, in the work of George Minty (known also for the [Klee-Minty cube](https://en.wikipedia.org/wiki/Klee%E2%80%93Minty_cube)).
 Monotonicity means energy-dissipating, loosly speaking, and it is closely related to the property of incremental passivity, studied by Zames around the same time.
 Monotonicity has since become a fundamental property in the theory of large-scale optimization.

 Revisiting the study of nonlinear circuits using modern monotone optimization techniques has lead to a new algorithmic method for solving nonlinear circuits.
 The method uses a *splitting algorithm*, where the splitting corresponds to the circuit interconnection structure.
 Searching for splitting algorithms that match circuit structures has also lead to a new splitting method, the *nested forward/backward splitting*, which matches arbitrary series/parallel interconnections.
 This method can be used to solve the circuit shown above - an example with $n=100,000$ is shown below.
+An alternate method is to use element extraction to express the circuit as the sum of a monotone operator, containing the elements, and a skew-symmetric operator, representing the circuit interconnection.
+The Condat--V\~u algorithm can then be applied to solve the circuit behavior.

 The property of monotoncity can be used to understand systems with self-sustaining oscillations, modelled as the difference of two monotone systems.
 Such systems include the FitzHugh-Nagumo model of an excitable neuron, and the Amari model of lateral inhibition.